CalebQ42/SWAssistant/README.md

 # SWAssistant
-An app for the Star Wars RPG from Fantasy Flight Games
+An app for the Star Wars RPG from Fantasy Flight Games  .
-##Features:
+### Features:
 * Character Sheets
 * Minion Sheets
 * Vehicle Sheets